kmvu/Capstone-ML/Proposal/proposal.md

 According to [Visual Geometry Group][4] at the University of Oxford:

 > The images have large scale, pose and light variations.
 In addition, there are categories that have large variations within the category and several very similar categories.
-The dataset is visualized using isomap with shape and colour features.[4]
+The dataset is visualized using isomap with shape and colour features.(4)

 This dataset has already contained good amount of different flower types, and it especially contains images for each **class**.
 Hence, we can directly use them to start training our model without having to bring in more data images from another sources to fill up missing **classes**.

 Within this dataset, we have three folders *Training*, *Validation*, and *Testing*, which stand for their own purposes, respectively.
-Each folder should contain 102 categories, and each category contains **40 to 258 images**. *Training* and *Validation* folders are used for training our model, then we use *Testing* folder to validate our model after training in order to avoid ***overfitting problem***.
+Each folder should contains 102 categories, and each category contains **40 to 258 images**. *Training* and *Validation* folders are used for training our model, then we use *Testing* folder to validate our model after training in order to avoid ***overfitting problem***.
 This can count as part of the pre-processing step for our dataset.
 Additionally, It is better to verify that our model performs well with new set of images (and not just from images that it already knew).
 This way we can raise our confidence that it can predict flowers' names that it has never seen before.

 ***References***:
 - http://www.robots.ox.ac.uk/~men/